hridoy100/Java-Networking/README.md

 *   **Refactor the code:** The code in some of the projects could be refactored for clarity and efficiency.
 For example, the `ChatApp` project could be refactored to use a more object-oriented design.
 *   **Add comments:** The code is not well-commented.
 Adding comments would make it easier to understand the code and its functionality.
 *   **Use a logging framework:** The current projects use `System.out.println` for logging.
 Consider using a logging framework like [Log4j](https://logging.apache.org/log4j/2.x/) or [SLF4J](http://www.slf4j.org/) to provide more flexible and configurable logging.

-## Acknowledgements

-A special thanks to **Professor Rifat Shahriyar**, my course teacher, ([https://rifatshahriyar.github.io/](https://rifatshahriyar.github.io/)) for his invaluable teaching and guidance to this project.